National Tree Growing Day: Background

-Kenya’s 2010 Constitution established that the country should have at least 10% of its total land area covered by trees.
+Kenya's 2010 Constitution established that the country should have at least 10% of its total land area covered by trees.
 Kenya Vision 2030, the national development plan, emphasized conservation of natural resources for economic growth and set a target for forests: to increase the forest area to 10% by 2030.

 To achieve the 10% tree cover target, the government issued a Presidential directive to attain the 10% national tree cover target by 2022.
-One of these programs was the revival of Chief’s tree nurseries and the allocation of 10% of corporate social responsibility (CSR) funds to tree planting projects.
+One of these programs was the revival of Chief's tree nurseries and the allocation of 10% of corporate social responsibility (CSR) funds to tree planting projects.

 From 1990 to 2015, 311,000 hectares of forestland were converted into other land use.
 A forest cover assessment conducted in 2013 provided a baseline for measuring and designing future strategies.
 According to this assessment, the national forest cover was 4.18 million hectares in 2010, which was 6.99% of the total land area.
 This assessment was a reference point for meeting the constitutional provision.
 In 2015, the forest cover was estimated at 7.2% based on the national projection from the 2010 forest cover data.

-Between 2005 and 2015, the government allocated KES 37 billion (USD 438 million equivalent) while development partners allocated KES 194 billion (USD 2.29 billion equivalent) to climate change response programmes.
+Between 2005 and 2015, the government allocated KES 37 billion (US$438 million equivalent) while development partners allocated KES 194 billion (US$2.29 billion equivalent) to climate change response programmes.

 In 2022, Kenya achieved its constitutional mandate of attaining a 10% forest cover, as announced by its then President Uhuru Kenyatta on May 27.
 The president also declared a new national goal of reaching a 30% forest cover by 2050 and launched a campaign to support it.
-The campaign, which was aligned with the March–April-May (MAM) rainy season, distributed tree seedlings to schools and prisons throughout the country.
+The campaign, which was aligned with the March–April–May (MAM) rainy season, distributed tree seedlings to schools and prisons throughout the country.
 According to the government, about 31,000 kg of seeds were allocated for schools and 1,000 kg for prisons for planting during the long rains season.